FINLAND (Unofficial translation)

 Section 40 (6.6.1980/407) A granted patent may be maintained for 20 years from the date on which the application was filed.

-Chapter 5
+CHAPTER 5

-(10.5.1985/387)
+Annual fees (10.5.1985/387)

-For a later application under section 11, the renewal fees for fee years which have begun before the date of receipt of the later application, or which begin within two months of the date of receipt, become in no event due until the last day of the second month following the date of receipt.
-The renewal fees for an international application in respect of fee years which have begun before the date on which the application was pursued under section 31 or was taken up for processing under section 38 or which begin within two months of such date become in no event due until the last day of the month that falls two months after the date on which the application was pursued or otherwise prosecuted.
+For a later application under section 11, the annual fees for fee years which have begun before the date of receipt of the later application, or which begin within two months of the date of receipt, become in no event due until the last day of the second month following the date of receipt.
+The annual fees for an international application in respect of fee years which have begun before the date on which the application was pursued under section 31 or was taken up for processing under section 38 or which begin within two months of such date become in no event due until the last day of the month that falls two months after the date on which the application was pursued or otherwise prosecuted.
 (18.11.2005/896)

-Section 42 (10.5.1985/387) Where the applicant or proprietor of the patent is the inventor and if he experiences serious difficulty in paying the renewal fees, the Patent Authority may grant him respite in respect of payment if he makes a corresponding request no later than the date on which renewal fees become due for the first time.
+Section 42 (10.5.1985/387) Where the applicant or proprietor of the patent is the inventor and if he experiences serious difficulty in paying the annual fees, the Patent Authority may grant him respite in respect of payment if he makes a corresponding request no later than the date on which annual fees become due for the first time.
 Respite may be granted for up to three years at a time, but at most up to the third year that has elapsed following grant of the patent.
 A request for prolongation of respite must be made before the existing respite has expired.

-Chapter 6
+CHAPTER 6

 Assignment, Licences and Compulsory licences